webgpu/webgpufundamentals/webgpu/lessons/webgpu-bind-group-layouts.md

 actually drawing or computing, there's almost nothing left to check.

-Pipelines with generate their own `GPUPipelineLayout` and populate it with `GPUBindGroupLayouts` automatically if you create the pipeline with `layout: 'auto'` which is what most of the samples on this website do.
+Pipelines will generate their own `GPUPipelineLayout` and populate it with `GPUBindGroupLayouts` automatically if you create the pipeline with `layout: 'auto'` which is what most of the samples on this website do.